-At 101 years of age she moves freely, indifferent to the public adoration, feeding her ducks and pounding rice.
+In her second century, she moves freely, indifferent to the public adoration, feeding her ducks and pounding rice.
 Visitors sit next to her posing for pictures with their thumbs up and sidle up to her to kiss her cheek.

 Her fame is undeniable.
 But no one seems to really get her attention, which she saves for her tattooing.